Connect with us

 JBL Synthesis isn’t treating electronics as an afterthought.
 Alongside the expanded SCL loudspeaker lineup, the brand is rolling out three new processing and amplification components designed to serve as the backbone of modern immersive home cinema systems.
 Built for flexibility, scale, and real-world installation demands, these electronics are aimed squarely at integrators who need predictable performance across complex Dolby Atmos, DTS:X Pro, IMAX Enhanced, and AURO-3D systems — without stacking mismatched boxes and hoping for the best.

-SDP-70 Immersive AV Processor is the flagship.
-With 24 channels of processing, it’s built for large-scale immersive designs where channel count, routing flexibility, and network integration matter.
+SDP-70 Immersive AV Processor is all-new with JBL’s own 24-channel processor for large-scale immersive designs where channel count, routing flexibility, and network integration matter.
 Support for Dirac Live Active Room Treatment (ART) allows for advanced low-frequency control across multiple speakers and subwoofers, making it well suited to dedicated theaters and high-end media rooms with ambitious layouts.

 What ties these components together is intent.
 They’re engineered to integrate seamlessly with the expanded SCL loudspeaker family, ensuring consistent voicing and predictable results across a wide range of room sizes and configurations.